HadesVR/HadesVR/README.md

 # To-do list:

 ### Github TODO:
-- Write a basic guide and troubleshooting
-- Write the joystick calibration sketches
+- update docs

 ### Project TODO:
-- HadesVR basic HMD PCB design and code to bundle with the wand controllers.
+- get cmake working with the project
 - hardware design for the HadesVR Wand controllers and trackers
-    - _Being worked on!_
+    - _Currently missing 3d model... will get to it when I fix my printer_
 - full body tracking maybe?
-    - _Coming up after the wand controllers._
+    - _might be coming up after the wand controllers._
-- Fix the 3d printable tabs
-- Figure out a better way to mount the tp4056 that doesnt involve hot glue